WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-tutorials/workload-orchestrations/orchestration_sdk_bigquery_houseprice_tutorial.md

 This is accomplished using the `wallaroo.Client()` command, which provides a URL to grant the SDK permission to your specific Wallaroo environment.
 When displayed, enter the URL into a browser and confirm permissions.
 Store the connection into a variable that can be referenced later.

 If logging into the Wallaroo instance through the internal JupyterHub service, use `wl = wallaroo.Client()`.
-If logging in externally, update the `wallarooPrefix` and `wallarooSuffix` variables with the proper DNS information.
-For more information on Wallaroo DNS settings, see the [Wallaroo DNS Integration Guide](https://docs.wallaroo.ai/wallaroo-operations-guide/wallaroo-configuration/wallaroo-dns-guide/).
+For more information on Wallaroo Client settings, see the [Client Connection guide](https://docs.wallaroo.ai/wallaroo-developer-guides/wallaroo-sdk-guides/wallaroo-sdk-essentials-guide/wallaroo-sdk-essentials-client/).

 ```python
 # Login through local Wallaroo instance